Maxwe11y/Cyn7hia.github.io/_pages/about.md

 The multiple education backgrounds in different majors enable me to quickly adapt to a new domain.
 I am always ready to take on challenges, advancing the frontiers of knowlege and research.
 My research interests include: **semi-supervised learning**, **zero-shot learning**, **persona attribute extraction**, and **persona-based dialogue generation**.
 For more information, please click [publications](/publications/).
 During my spare time, I like drawing and cooking.

-<a href='#'>I am on the job market now!<a> Please feel free to drop me an email if you are interested.
+<a href='#'>I am in the job market now!<a> Please feel free to drop me an email if you are interested.
 Thank you. :blush:

 ### What I did in research during PhD study <img align="right" width="360" height="200" src="/assets/img/picture2.pdf"/>
   <ul>